 Note: you should not take glucosamine if you are allergic to shellfish.
 Glucosamine may also interact with warfarin.
 You should talk with your doctor or pharmacist before you take glucosamine if you are on warfarin treatment.

 Surgery for osteoarthritis

 Joint replacement surgery has a high success rate.
-However, like any operation, joint replacement surgery is not without risk.
+However, like any operation, joint replacement surgery has risks.

 Other treatments that are not normally recommended

-Some treatments have become fashionable or popular but are not normally recommended by mainstream doctors.
+Some treatments have become fashionable or popular for osteoarthritis but are not normally recommended by mainstream doctors.
 For example:

 Heat rubs (topical rubefacients)

-Although widely used, NICE does not recommend their use.
+Although widely used, NICE does not recommend their use for osteoarthritis.
 This is because there is little scientific evidence to say that they work.

 Arthroscopic lavage and debridement

 This is an operation to wash out a joint and trim cartilage from a joint.
-NICE recommends that this should not be offered as part of treatment for OA unless you have a clear history of your knee locking up.
+NICE recommends that this should not be offered as part of treatment for osteoarthritis.